keolo/keolo-com/content/about.md

 ### Market Intelligence

-Proven track record across HealthTech, FinTech, EdTech, and Enterprise SaaS.
+Proven track record across HealthTech, FinTech, EdTech, and Enterprise/Consumer SaaS.
 I understand your market dynamics, compliance requirements, and what it takes to win.

 ### Results That Matter